0119 Sutherland Building

 "Liberal Sympathy & Unseeing the 'black-blue' body in Wilkie Collins’ Poor Miss Finch."
 9800 words.
 Under review.

 "Whiteness in Victorian Literature."
-Forthcoming entry in Oxford Bibliographies in Victorian Literature.
+Oxford Bibliographies in Victorian Literature.
+(2023).

 “‘When I came back, it was … to the love of a new generation’: Affective Genealogies of Race in Dinah Craik’s The Half-Caste.”
-Forthcoming book chapter in edited collection Nineteenth-Century Literature in Transition: the 1850s.
+Nineteenth-Century Literature in Transition: the 1850s, edited by Gail Marshall.
+Cambridge University Press.
 7500 words.
+Forthcoming

 “The English Language and Nigerian Prose Fiction,” University of Toronto April (2007)